-Interested parties may at any time direct communications to the Board of Directors as a whole, to the director who presides at the executive sessions of the non-employee directors, or to any individual member of the Board of Directors, through our Internet website or by contacting our Secretary.
+Interested parties may at any time direct communications to the Board of Directors as a whole, to the lead independent director, or to any individual member of the Board of Directors, through our Internet website or by contacting our Secretary.
 The "Corporate Governance - Contact the Board" section of our Internet website at <http://investor.universalcorp.com/contactboard.cfm> contains an e-mail submission form established for submitting communications to directors.
-Communications can also be delivered by mail by sending requests to our Corporate Secretary at Universal Corporation, P. O. Box 25099, Richmond, Virginia 23260, Attention: Corporate Secretary.
+Communications can also be delivered by mail by sending requests to our Corporate Secretary, whose address is on page 6 of this Proxy Statement.

 Shareholders making such communications are encouraged to state that they are shareholders and provide the exact name in which their shares of Common Stock are held and the number of shares held.
 Each individual communicating with the Board of Directors will receive a written acknowledgment from or on behalf of our Secretary after receipt of the communication sent in the manner described above.
 After screening such communications for issues unrelated to shareholder interests, our Secretary will distribute communications to the intended recipient(s) as appropriate.
-The process for such screening has been approved by our non-employee directors.
+The process for such screening has been approved by our independent directors.